 Is A Split Infinitive Still A Grammar Mistake In Writing?

-Almost every style guide will tell you should avoid the split infinitive.
+Almost every style guide will tell you to avoid the split infinitive.

 But is this generalized rule always valid?